 After the workshops, a group of students were selected to develop healthy recipes to demonstrate to an audience at the Karoonda Farm Fair.
 The recipes had to be balanced nutritionally, fast and easy.
 The audience enjoyed the interactive session, and a take home recipe booklet, complied by the young people.

-Amazing Race Round Roxby: The Municipal Council of Roxby Downs received $3,350 in funding to host the Amazing Race Round Roxby.
-Approximately 110 year eight and nine students from both the Roxby Downs Area School and St. Barbara's Parish School participated in the Amazing Race 'Round Roxby on Friday 4 April 2014.
+Amazing Race Round Roxby: The Municipal Council of Roxby Downs received $3,350 funding to host the Amazing Race Round Roxby.
+Approximately 110 year eight and nine students, from both the Roxby Downs Area School and St. Barbara's Parish School, participated in the Amazing Race 'Round Roxby' on Friday 4 April 2014.

 Checkpoint activities were carefully planned to ensure that participants left the checkpoint with a better understanding of that particular service provider.
-Checkpoints were hosted by a number of organisations including: Roxby Council, Roxby Leisure, Roxby Downs Community Library, RoxFM Community Radio, Arid Recovery, Roxby Downs Health Service, Roxby Downs Police, BHP Biliton, State Emergency Service and Country Fire Service.
-On completion students gathered at Lions Park for an afternoon of activities which included lunch, music and use of a 10 metre rock climbing wall.
+Checkpoints were hosted by a number of organisations including: Roxby Council, Roxby Leisure, Roxby Downs Community Library, RoxFM Community Radio, Arid Recovery, Roxby Downs Health Service, Roxby Downs Police, BHP Biliton, State Emergency Service and the Country Fire Service.
+On completion, students gathered at Lions Park for an afternoon of activities which included lunch, music and use of a ten-metre rock climbing wall.

-Adelaide Youth Training Centres – Jonal Drive and Goldsboruough Road: Both of the Adelaide Youth Training Centres, Goldsborough Road and Jonal Drive campuses, received $2,000 each which contributed to providing the young people with opportunities to participate in workshops that encouraged them to try something new and explore different ways of expressing themselves.
+Adelaide Youth Training Centres: Both of the Adelaide Youth Training Centres, Goldsborough Road and Jonal Drive campuses, each received $2,000 funding, contributing to providing the young people with opportunities to participate in workshops that encouraged them to try something new and explore different ways of expressing themselves.